akiarie/blog/_posts/2020-08-25-assurance-propositions.md

    John 1:7)---assurance grows organically through walking in the light in communion with God's people.

-7. **By abandoning these means of grace, therefore, the believer may undermine to an extent his assurance.** I do not say what this extent is, except that believers are "never utterly destitute of that seed of God, and life of faith, that love of Christ and the brethren, that sincerity of heart, and conscience of duty, out of which, by the operation of the Spirit, this assurance may, in due time, be revived; and by the which, in the meantime, they are supported from utter despair" (WCF 18.4).
+7. **By abandoning these means of grace, therefore, the believer may undermine greatly his assurance.** I do not say, nor do I claim to understand, how great an extent this may be, except that believers are "never utterly destitute of that seed of God, and life of faith, that love of Christ and the brethren, that sincerity of heart, and conscience of duty, out of which, by the operation of the Spirit, this assurance may, in due time, be revived; and by the which, in the meantime, they are supported from utter despair" (WCF 18.4).
 However, I do say that it is certain that assurance may be shaken.

 8. **It is important that believers know this assurance varies, so that when it is shaken, they do not fall into utter despair.** For if the assurance of the godly cannot be shaken it follows